wandersonsc/Ptyhon-Alternative-Constructor/README.md

 ### Class Methods and Alternative Constructor.

-Well, let see you want to implement an independent "constructors", so how to we go about to create one?
+Well, let see you want to implement an independent "constructor", so how to we go about to create one?
 And that's when the decoretor `@classmethod` comes into the picture, We normaly add them as a class methods, which does not call the default constructor `__init__` whatsoever!

 ```python
    @classmethod